panCtrlV/bigDataStat-book/appendix/virtualbox_networking.md

 2. **Receiving of UDP broadcasts is not reliable** The guest does not reliably receive broadcasts, since, in order to save resources, it only listens for a certain amount of time after the guest has sent UDP data on a particular port.
 As a consequence, NetBios name resolution based on broadcasts does not always work (but WINS always works).
 As a workaround, you can use the numeric IP of the desired server in the `\\server\share` notation.

+3. **Protocols such as GRE are unsupported** Protocols other than TCP and UDP are not supported.
+This means some VPN products (e.g. PPTP from Microsoft) cannot be used.
+There are other VPN products which use simply TCP and UDP.

+4.

 ---

 [^ref_source]: This article is copied from [https://www.virtualbox.org/manual/ch06.html](https://www.virtualbox.org/manual/ch06.html).